soulwax/CatCraft/README.md

 # CatCraft
-### (Minecraft Version 1.19.4)
+## (Minecraft Version 1.19.4)
+### A bukkit plugin for Minecraft with various functionalities for personal use.

 ## HUGE RECOMMENDATION:
 ## DELETE THE /plugins/CatCraft FOLDER BEFORE UPDATING TO THIS VERSION!
 I USE YAML LOG FILES NOW AND THE OLD LOG FILES ARE NOT COMPATIBLE WITH THE NEW VERSION!

-A bukkit plugin for Minecraft with various functionalities for personal use.
+#### But, to equivocate, it won't break anything either.
+It's just gonna be a mess.
+Plus, the emoji replacement relies on the config.yml to be set to true at the respective line.
+No updated config file may disable the feature now.

 Feature List:
 - Non-invasive player logger via login timestamp